-This dynamic is something that’s often lacking in both RPG and strategy games but blends together nicely in the hybrid genre.
+This dynamic is something that’s often lacking in both strategy and RPG games, which instead focus more on the macro and micro respectively.
+In strategy RPGs, these blend together nicely in the hybrid genre.

 Once again, Strategy RPG games offer a sort of hybrid of the two paradigms.
-Your main character must survive the battle, but the same isn’t necessarily true for the rest of your party.
+Your main character must survive the battle, but the same isn’t necessarily true for the grunts that make up the rest of your party.

 This can challenge both strategy and RPG players.
-Strategy players aren’t used to having to protect a single unit - to them the base, or the bigger picture is all that matters.
-RPG players, on the other hands, aren’t always comfortable with the idea of “permadeath” - losing a character forever.
+Strategy players aren’t used to having to protect a single unit - to them the bigger picture is all that matters.
+RPG players, on the other hand, aren’t always comfortable with the idea of “permadeath” - losing a character forever.

 The tactical approach: Unlike a standard RPG where the action is up close and personal, games in this hybrid genre typically take a step back to look at the action from a more tactical angle.
 Some strategy RPGs shift to a top-down or isometric perspective when it’s time to fight.